dteslya/dteslya-engineer/content/about.md

 title: "About Me"
 ---

 My name is Dmitry Teslya.
-I'm a senior network engineer at [CROC](https://croc.ru).
+I'm a network engineer with 10+ years of experience.
+Most part of my career I worked for variuos Value-added Resellers building networks for our customers.
+My technical background includes network design and operations, customer consulting and as of recently software development.

+Here I try to write about interesting technical challenges I face in my daily work and I hope you'll find something helpful to take away.

+I'm based in Moscow, Russia.
+In my free time I enjoy gaming and playing electric guitar.

+If you want to get in touch you can PM me on twitter or facebook.